rocky-linux/documentation/docs/guides/security/firewalld.md

 Now just repeat our original steps using the "admin" zone:

 ```
-firewall-cmd --zone=admin --add-source=192.168.1.122 --permanent
+firewall-cmd --zone=admin --add-source=192.168.1.122
-firewall-cmd --zone admin --add-service ssh --permanent
+firewall-cmd --zone admin --add-service=ssh
 ```

-There are obviously other services that might need to be added to the "admin" zone, but ssh is the most logical for now.
+Now list the zone to make sure that the zone looks correct and has the service properly added:

+`firewall-cmd --zone=admin --list-all`

+Test your rule to make sure it works, and then move the runtime rules to permanent:

+`firewall-cmd --runtime-to-permanent`

 When you've finished adding rules, don't forget to reload:

 `firewall-cmd --reload`

+There are obviously other services that might need to be added to the "admin" zone, but ssh is the most logical for now.

 !!!
 Warning

     By default the "public" zone has the `ssh` service enabled; this can be a security liability.
-Once you have your administrative zone created and assigned to `ssh`, you can remove the service from the public zone.
+Once you have your administrative zone created, assigned to `ssh`, and tested, you can remove the service from the public zone.

 If you have more than one administrative IP that you need to add (quite likely), then just add it to the sources for the zone.
 In this case, we are adding an IP to the "admin" zone: